maestrano/maestrano-rails/README.md

 To get started just go to: http://api-sandbox.maestrano.io

+A **rails demo application** is also available: https://github.com/maestrano/demoapp-rails

 ## Getting Started

 maestrano-rails works with Rails 3.2 onwards.
 You can add it to your Gemfile with: